umr-amap/StormR/paper/paper.md

 # Example

 A `test_dataset` is provided with the `StormR` package.
-This test data set comprises the track data of nine storms that occurred near Vanuatu and New Caledonia between 2015-2016 and 2020-2021, respectively.
+This test data set is comprised of the track data of nine storms that occurred near Vanuatu and New Caledonia between 2015-2016 and 2020-2021, respectively.
 Figure 2 shows how the `spatialBehaviour()` function can compute different products for the tropical cyclone Pam (2015) near Vanuatu.